-There is always a sense of anxiety when you recognize something isn’t quite right with your furnace.
+There is typically a sense of dread when you recognize something isn’t quite right with your furnace.
 You’re relaxing at home and you hear your furnace is endlessly kicking in and shutting off.
 However, before you panic, there are some things you can check when you feel like your furnace seems to be shutting off more frequently than it should be.

-- Check the air filter in your furnace—You may think that air filters are only used to help keep the air inside your home cleaner, but they also work to keep your system clean.
+- Check the air filter in your furnace—You may think that air filters are only used to help keep the indoor air cleaner, but they also support keeping your system clean.
 Your first step when you realize there is a concern with your system should be examining your air filter to see if it needs to be replaced.
 If it’s clogged or dirty, it can make it hard for air to flow over the heat exchanger.

 - Check out your windows for proper insulation—If your home doesn’t have the right insulation, your furnace is likely to shut off more regularly.
-Walk around your home and check the windows to ensure they are all closed and inspect the seals around your windows for any drafts or cold air entering the home.
+Walk around your home and check the windows to make sure they are all closed and inspect the seals around your windows for any drafts or cold air coming into the house.

 While you can review these issues yourself, if issues still persist after these checks, it might be time to call in the professionals.
 When your furnace is consistently turning off, it can end up forcing unnecessary work and stress on your system that could lead to more pricey repairs or even a replacement.

 Our experts are willing to help you examine the situation and pinpoint the root of the cause, so you can enjoy the rest of the season with the best indoor comfort.
-If you have questions, call us at 801-436-8985 or check out our online scheduler to conveniently request an appointment.
+If you have questions, call us at 801-436-8985 or visit our online scheduler to conveniently request an appointment.